Skip to content

 • QA Manager: Approves the final labeled batch before release.

-See also Ointments: SOP for Maintaining Records of Utility Validation - V 2.0
+See also Ointments: SOP for Reviewing Trends in Utility Validation Data - V 2.0

 4. Accountability